SharePoint/sp-dev-docs/docs/general-development/sharepoint-online-suite-navigation-control.md

-If a master page was customized, it will not pick up the new Suite Navigation control.
+If a master page was customized, it will not pick up the Suite Navigation control.
 To add this control to your custom master page, replace the  `suiteBar` `<div>` with the markup that corresponds to the type of site you're using.

-The new Suite Navigation control supports any theme applied to the site.
+The Suite Navigation control supports any theme applied to the site.
 If you want to change the color of the top navigation bar, apply a theme.